We use our Bank Rate to influence the interest rates that banks and building societies offer their customers.

 The Bank of England Act 1998 sets out the committee’s membership structure.
 It was designed to ensure the committee benefits from a wide range of skills and experience.

-The Queen appoints our Governor and three Deputy Governors on the advice of the Prime Minister and the
+HM Queen Elizabeth II appointed our Governor and three Deputy Governors on the advice of the Prime Minister and the

 We publish the dates of their announcements in advance.

 Before they start their formal decision-making process, the Monetary Policy Committee (MPC) ask Bank of England staff to present them with the latest economic data and analysis.
 We call this the ‘pre-MPC meeting’.